AndrewBKang/PromiseApp/README.md

 -JQuery/JQuery UI for infinite scrolling, resizable divs, drag and drop divs -AJAX/UJS (less redirects, segway to backbone later)

-##User Experience (current)

--Users sign up, optionally with a profile pic (later will implement default pic) -Users must check email to confirm
--Upon signing in users can visit profile page and create a resolution -Users can go to user show pages to add friend -Request is sent to other User who will have a friend request on the nav bar -drop down appears from navbar on click and user can accept friend request which subtracts the request # by one or removes if none
--the friend requester then receives a notification that the friend request was accepted -once a friendship is made, users' friend activity shows up in a right sidebar news feed.
--all window containers of resolutions have infinite scroll with 25 resolutions on each ajax request -resolutions can be commented on, no button, just press enter on the text area below a resolution -comments can be seen by clicking the "#{num_comments} comments" link -comments are not yet paginated, todo
--users can also change profile picture on profile page and logout

 ##Project Details

 - Friend-activity, Notifications, Likes, Comments, Updates have polymorphic associations